por Célia Xavier de Camargo

-Laura was a good and loving girl.
-She heard a lecture at the school saying that work is for adults and children only had to study and play.
+Laura, a good and loving girl, heard a lecture at school saying that working is for adults, and that children had only to study and play.

-When her mother asked her to do something, she claimed that she needed to study, or that her friends were waiting to play, watch TV, or simply that she was tired.
+So when her mother asked her to do something, she claimed that she needed to study, watch television, that her friends were waiting for her to play, or simply that she was tired.

-– My child, can you please dry the dishes for me?
+- Honey, will you dry the dishes for me?

 The answer came quickly: